amirmabhout/sentiment-analysis-with-cassandra/README.md

 - "What's the current sentiment around ai16z?"
 - "Show me the weekly sentiment analysis"
 - "Are there any sentiment spikes I should know about?"

+## ⚠️ Legal Disclaimer and Terms of Service Compliance

+**IMPORTANT: Please read before using this software.**

+### Third-Party API Usage
+This software is designed to work with third-party Twitter/X data providers (such as RapidAPI services). **The use of such services may violate Twitter/X's Terms of Service.**

+### User Responsibility
+- **You are solely responsible** for ensuring compliance with all applicable Terms of Service, including Twitter/X's Developer Agreement and Terms of Service
+- **You are responsible** for obtaining proper API access and following rate limits
+- **This software is provided for educational and research purposes**
+- The maintainers of this repository do not endorse or encourage violation of any platform's Terms of Service

+### Legal Compliance
+- Users must comply with all applicable laws and regulations in their jurisdiction
+- Users must respect platform rate limits, user privacy, and content policies
+- Users should consider using official Twitter/X API services for production use

+### No Warranty
+This software is provided "AS IS" without warranty of any kind.
+The maintainers are not responsible for any consequences resulting from the use of this software.

+By using this software, you acknowledge that you understand and accept these terms.

+## 📋 Compliance and Best Practices

+### Recommended Usage
+- **Research and Educational Purposes**: This tool is ideal for academic research, personal learning, and educational projects
+- **Small-Scale Monitoring**: Suitable for monitoring specific keywords for personal or small business use
+- **Prototype Development**: Perfect for building proof-of-concepts before moving to official APIs

+### Production Usage Recommendations
+For production applications, we strongly recommend:
+1. Using Twitter's official API v2
+2. Applying for appropriate access levels through Twitter Developer Portal
+3. Implementing proper rate limiting and data handling
+4. Following Twitter's Developer Agreement and Policy

+### Data Handling
+- Respect user privacy and data protection regulations (GDPR, CCPA, etc.)
+- Implement appropriate data retention policies
+- Secure API keys and sensitive data
+- Do not store personal data unnecessarily

 ---